cryoSENSE: Compressive Sensing Enables High-throughput Microscopy with Sparse and Generative Priors on the Protein Cryo-EM Image Manifold: Experimental Results

 To illustrate individual chain-level correspondences, we examine representative chain-to-chain alignments shown in Fig.~\ref{fig:4}d–h.
 Both DDPM and DCT reconstructions recover long chain segments with high sequence identity and strong alignment scores.
 Among the DDPM matches, the best examples include Original chain \texttt{Aa} aligned to DDPM chains \texttt{Ah} and \texttt{Ak} (0.60 and 0.51 identity; scores 156.0 and 113.5), and chain \texttt{AT} aligned to \texttt{Af} (0.43 identity; score 104.5).
 The strongest DCT correspondences include Original \texttt{AT} aligned to \texttt{BT} (0.68 identity; score 172.0) and Original \texttt{AU} aligned to \texttt{Ak} (0.72 identity; score 112.0), both involving long chains (96–151 residues).

 Together, these results show that cryoSENSE supports accurate atomic model recovery from compressed measurements.
 At $K=2$ downsampling with $C=1.33$, the DCT prior performs slightly better overall, achieving a higher map resolution (3.78~\AA{} vs.\ 3.82~\AA{}), higher mean confidence scores (64.71 vs.\ 62.5), and more matched chains (58 vs.\ 42) than the DDPM prior.
+In the supplementary material, we additionally compare cryoSENSE against DMPlug~\cite{wang2024dmplug}, a diffusion-based super-resolution baseline that does not enforce measurement consistency with compressed measurements, and show that cryoSENSE outperforms it across all downstream tasks.